-PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934
+PROXY STATEMENT PURSUANT TO SECTION 14(A)

+OF THE SECURITIES EXCHANGE ACT OF 1934

+(AMENDMENT NO. )
-OF THE SECURITIES EXCHANGE ACT OF 1934 Filed by the Registrant [X] Filed by a Party other than the Registrant [ ] Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [ ] Definitive Additional Materials [ ] Soliciting Material Pursuant to Rule 14a-11(c) or 14a-12 KENNAMETAL, INC. (Name of Registrant as Specified in Its Charter) $\ensuremath{\text{N/A}}$ (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (check the appropriate box): [X] No fee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-- (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [ ] Fee paid previously with preliminary materials. - [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount previously paid: - 2.
-Form, Schedule or Registration Statement No.: - 3.
-Filing Party: - 4.
-Date Filed:
+File d by the Registrant /X/ File d by a Party other than the Registrant // Checl the appropriate box: /X/ / / Preliminary Proxy Statement // Confidential, for Use of Commission Only (as Definitive Proxy Statement permitted by Rule 14a-6(e)(2)) Definitive Additional Materials Soliciting Material Pursuant to sec.240.14a-11(c) or sec.240.14a-12 KENNAMETAL INC. (NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) (NAME OF PERSON(S) FILING PROXY STATEMENT IF OTHER THAN THE REGISTRANT) /X/ / / ent of Filing Fee (Check the appropriate box): No fee required. \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(i)(2) or Item 22(a)(2) of Schedule 14A \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3) Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: , , Fee paid previously with preliminary materials. / / Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration No.: (3) Filing Party: